nickredding/cordova-plugin-apple-watch-link/README.md

 The following notification types may be invoked:

 * **iOS delegate:** Normally, this type of notification will not be shown because the iOS app is in the foreground.
-However, a notification delegate action can be specified which is invoked when the notification arises, and the notification can optionally be displayed via this action.
+However, a notification delegate action can be specified which is invoked when the notification arises.
+As well, the delegated notifications can be set to be displayed (independent of whether a notification delegate action has been set).

 * **iOS alert:** This type of notification is shown on the screen and in the notification center, with optional accompanying alert sound.

 * **iOS banner:** This type of notification is shown in the notification center.
 There is no accompanying alert sound.

 * **watchOS delegate:** Normally, this type of notification will not be shown because the watchOS app is in the foreground.
-However, a notification delegate action can be specified which is invoked when the notification arises, and the notification can optionally be displayed via this action.
+However, a notification delegate action can be specified which is invoked when the notification arises.
+As well, the delegated notifications can be set to be displayed (independent of whether a notification delegate action has been set).

 * **watchOS alert:** This type of notification is shown on the Watch face with the short look and long look.